 A table saw is a flexible woodworking tool and is common with artisans.
-Anyone who is passionate about woodworking or DIY inevitably needs to add a table saw to their arsenal of power tools.
+Anyone who is passionate about woodworking or DIY inevitably needs to add a table saw to their arsenal of power tools. check out our selection of best table saws for beginners.
 The tool, today is most typically known as the table saw, was not invented until 1777.
 The 1885 catalog by W.F. & John Barnes Co. reflects the look that we are more accustomed to today.

 The history of the table saw can be traced all the way back to 1777 when Samuel Miller invented what was the first actual circular saw, though he probably got the basic idea from other sources.
 He was still the first one to step out and make one.
 His saw was a round disk with pointed sharp teeth.

 In 1878 when things have been fascinating.
 In Rockford, Illinois, W.R. & John Barnes created a fixed revolving saw with a table controlled by a treadle pedal, similar to the old sewing machines.

 The table saw was initially known as a “Hand circular rip saw,” and had an arbor and table.
 To adjust the blade height, you had to lift the table up and down.
 This was the first table saw, and it was operated by a treadle.
 So, this meant that the woodworker had to use his legs to spin the blade.

 The table saw by John Barns was identical to the conventional sawing machine.
 However, it wasn’t very compact because of its weight.
 This changed after Art Emmons produced a compact version for use on construction sites in 1929.
 It had an electric motor built to power the table saw blade, which could be quickly carried.
 This advancement from the original foot pedal configuration has resulted in the current design.
 Here are some depictions of table saw used from 18th century.